Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### 🚨📩📬 PS Information Element: `DTIM (Delivery Traffic Indication Map)`

 - DTIM (Delivery Traffic Indication Map): **Sent by the AP** (`Beacon`) _(DTIM is not present in all beacons or all TIMs inside a becon)_ :: DTIM is a beacon frame, identical in structure to any other beacon frame.
 The only difference with a common Beacon Frame is that the content of the DTIM IE (Information Element) will give information about broadcast/multicast traffic that is buffered at the AP, in addition to the typical information about buffered unicast frames that is always present in the TIM. <br> <br>
-- ⭕ DTIM Count = 0: means that the beacon frame is a DTIM
+- ⭕ DTIM Count = 0: means that the current TIM (beacon) frame is a DTIM
 - ⭕ DTIM Count = 1: means 1 Beacon left until next DTIM
 - ⭕ DTIM Count = 2: means 2 Beacons left until next DTIM <br> <br>
 - ⭕ DTIM Delivery Period = 3: means every 3rd frame a beacon will be a DTIM